Expeditionary LearningEarly years students in green cardigans and grey trousers exploring expedition-themed learning stations with natural specimens.

 Facilitating expeditionary learning involves guiding students through purposeful and rigorous learning expeditions, creating a culture of collaboration and high expectations, and addressing individual differences in learning styles.
 Here are nine guidance points to consider:

 1. Set clear learning goals: Begin by clearly articulating the learning goals and objectives for the expedition.
-This helps students understand the purpose and expectations of their learning experience.
+This helps students understand the purpose and expectations of their lessons.

 2. Provide guidance and support: As a facilitator, it is essential to provide guidance and support to students throughout their expedition.
 Offer resources, feedback, and scaffolding to ensure students are equipped with the necessary skills and knowledge to be successful.